 ContinuityWe consider a pair of projectively-identical, skew rulers, one red, and one blue, made equivalent by projectivity via an intermediate, green ruler.

 Consider just one, black, skew line of the set of skews that directly link end-points of intervals on the red ruler to end-points of intervals on the blue ruler, and how – strictly projectively – to move that skew.
 When we know how to do that for one, we can generalise to the others.

 A red line in red point M joins a red point, say R, in the red ruler, to a point, say Q, in the green ruler.
 A blue line in blue point N joins that point Q to a blue point, say B, in the blue ruler.
 The join of the red point R in the red ruler to the blue point B in the blue ruler is our single, black, skew line.

-Also, two or more intervals formed by the same skew, moved, are equivalent.
-Bear in mind that each skew is just that - skew - so can never touch any other - this means that two, successive dispositions of the same, moved skew cannot be incident with each other in any way at all.
+Also, two or more such intervals formed by the same skew, moved, are equivalent.
+Bear in mind that each skew is just that - skew - so can never touch any other - this means that two, successive "stations" of the same, moved skew cannot be incident with each other in any way at all.